 TRANSPORTATION FUND FOR CLEAN AIR

 The Transportation Authority is the designated Transportation Fund for Clean Air (TFCA) Program Manager for San Francisco.
 In that capacity, it programs approximately $800,000 every year to bicycle, pedestrian and other transportation projects that help improve air quality by reducing motor vehicle emissions.
-In 2009, the Transportation Authority expanded its role under a more thoroughly delegated program that places much of the project selection and oversight duties with the congestion management agencies rather than the Air District.
 The Transportation Authority also provides assistance to project sponsors in applying for regional TFCA funds, programmed directly by the Bay Area Air Quality Management District.

 - TFCA main page: lists Transportation Authority projects funded and completed, with sponsors and funds allocated.

 - Regional TFCA: provides details on the Air District's Regional TFCA Fund Program.

 The Transportation Authority is accepting applications for the Fiscal Year 2018/19 Call for Projects.
 Applications are due to the Transportation Authority by April 20 at 5 p.m.
 Please visit the 2018/19 TFCA Call for Projects for the latest updates.